5G-MAG/Getting-Started/pages/emergency-alerts/index.md

 ---

 # Implementing Emergency Alerts over 5G Broadcast
-Information about LTE-based 5G Broadcast can be found at www.5g-mag.com/5gbroadcast
 <iframe width="100%" height="440" src="https://drive.google.com/file/d/1XzvNDadtrwxrCoLIpuQQntv6JzOVMn2_/preview"></iframe>

 ***

 ## 📑 Specifications and architecture
 * Information about relevant specifications can be found at the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/MBMS-&-LTE-based-5G-Broadcast:-Relevant-Specifications)
-* High-level architectures can be found [here](https://www.5g-mag.com/repositories#emergency5gbroadcast)
+* We are working on it...

 ***

 ## 🚧 On-going projects
 Check the [Projects](Emergency-Alerts-5G-Broadcast-Projects) under development for Emergency Alerts over 5G Broadcast

 ***

 ## ▶️ Using the tools
-* Developers are working on it... stay tuned for news.
+* We are working on it...

 ***

 ## ⭐ Related repositories